ycm-core/YouCompleteMe/README.md

 with your own.
 Then change that option value to something else so that the conflict goes away.

+### I'm trying to use a Homebrew Vim with YCM and I'm getting segfaults

+Something (I don't know what) is wrong with the way that Homebrew configures and builds Vim.
+I recommend using [MacVim][].
+Even if you don't like the MacVim GUI, you can use the Vim binary that is inside the MacVim.app package (it's `MacVim.app/Contents/MacOS/Vim`) and get the Vim console experience.

 ### Why isn't YCM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.